CycloneDX/sbom-utility/README.md

 ##### `--error-limit` flag

-Use the `--error-limit x` flag to reduce the formatted error result output to the first `x` errors.
+Use the `--error-limit x` (default: `10`) flag to reduce the formatted error result output to the first `x` errors.
 By default, only the first 10 errors are output with an informational messaging indicating `x/y` errors were shown.

+##### `--error-value` flag

+Use the `--error-value=true|false` (default: `true`)flag to reduce the formatted error result output by not showing the `value` field which shows detailed information about the failing data in the BOM.

 ##### `--colorize` flag

-Use the `--colorize=true|false` flag to add/remove color formatting to error result output.
-By default, formatted error output is colorized to help with human readability; for automated use, it can be turned off.
+Use the `--colorize=true|false` (default: `true`) flag to add/remove color formatting to error result `txt` formatted output.
+By default, `txt` formatted error output is colorized to help with human readability; for automated use, it can be turned off.

 #### Validate Examples